 This work was developed in the months directly before and after the 2016 American presidential election.
-I use the cheerleader as a compelling allegorical archetype when considering the paradoxical requirements of being a female-identifying presidential candidate.
+I use the cheerleader as a compelling allegorical archetype when considering the paradoxical requirements of being a presidential candidate who identifies as a woman.
 I am interested in what it takes to maintain the duality of being both a leader and a conformist; to be simultaneously an individual and a team member; being cheerful, on-point, ready, and prepared.
 What it takes to be a follower, a supporter, a woman, a patriot, a hero, a human; being trustworthy, loyal, fearless, bold, loud, synchronized, and well-practiced.
 I am asking questions about how this cliché of coexisting opposites is constructed and what are we left with after deconstruction.